 Education Technology Task ForceA volunteer group appointed by the State Superintendent of Public Instruction to advise ways to improve and expand the use of education technology in California schools.

 On March 17, 2012, State Superintendent of Public Instruction Tom Torlakson appointed 48 volunteers to become members of his Education Technology Task Force.
-Gathering advice from the Task Force is the first step in the State Superintendent's effort to update the Education Technology Plan approved by the State Board of Education in 2005.
-Task Force members are expected to present their findings to the State Superintendent by July 1, 2012.
-The State Superintendent and his staff will then embark on a statewide tour to accept public comment on its findings.
+Gathering advice from the Task Force was the first step in the State Superintendent's effort to update the Education Technology Plan approved by the State Board of Education in 2005.
+Task Force members were expected to present their findings to the State Superintendent by July 1, 2012.
+The State Superintendent and his staff then embarked on a statewide tour to accept public comment on its findings.
 The public was also invited to contribute information, research, and case studies to the Task Force via the Brokers of Expertise Web site at CommentEdTech.myboe.org [Note: The previously hyperlinked CommentEdTech.myboe.org is no longer active and has been replaced by the Digital Chalkboard Web site].

 The Education Technology Task Force will organize its work to address five key areas—learning, assessment, teaching, infrastructure, and productivity.